bertonfederico/mri_compressive_sensing/_1_sparse_sampling/README.md

 ![Figure_2](https://github.com/user-attachments/assets/b2363f85-79c4-40f7-99d4-8238c297bbf0)

-## Ways of sharing data after FFT2D sampling.
+## Ways of sharing data after FFT2D sampling

 Once k-space sampling has been performed, it is important to consider how the data can be shared effectively.
 The FFT2D of the k-space of an MRI image actually represents the raw form of the data immediately obtained from the MRI.
 Therefore, it is possible to share the k-space of the MRI directly, but after sampling, it becomes necessary to know the modes by which the data were sampled in order to reconstruct them correctly.